 In the above example, we used the straight-line method to calculate the depreciation.
 However, a company can also decide to use the diminishing balance method for the purpose.
 And in this method, even the A/D amount at the end of the asset’s useful life will be $10,0000.
 But the annual depreciation amount (except for the first year) will be different.

 As advised by the IRS, the companies should use MACRS (Modified Accelerated Cost Recovery System) method to depreciate the assets.
-This method is the same as the diminishing balance method, with a difference that in this IRS decides the life of the asset, based on asset type.
+This method is the same as the diminishing balance method, with a difference that in this IRS decides the asset’s life based on asset type.

 Accumulated Amortization and Depletion

 And, for intangible assets, like patents, licenses, or trademarks, we use the term amortization.
-Similarly, when we talk about natural resource-related assets, we use the term depletion like mines or oil platforms,.1–4
+Similarly, when talking about natural resource-related assets, we use the term depletion like mines or oil platforms.